 It is achieved by instructors focusing diver training as a form of entertainment, rather than education.

 It is not achieved by adding any intrinsic educational quality value to their diver training experience.

-Mass market scuba training agencies unashamedly target the lower demographic of diver commitment.
-That’s profitable for them, if their turnover stems from the volume of certification cards and training materials sold.
-Beyond that, all responsibility for developing diver commitment is passed to the scuba industry – to the dive centers and instructors.
+Mass-market scuba training agencies unashamedly target the lower demographic of diver commitment.
+That’s profitable for them if their turnover stems from the volume of certification cards and training materials sold.
+Beyond that, all responsibility for developing diver commitment is passed to the scuba industry – to the dive centres and instructors.

-In the age of cheap online equipment and travel sales the loss-leader model is a non-starter.
-Desperate businesses generate desperate, or even disingenuous, salespeople and this does not benefit divers or promote long-standing trust and respect between the dive center and the customer.
+In the age of cheap online equipment and travel sales, the loss-leader model is a non-starter.
+Desperate businesses generate desperate, or even disingenuous, salespeople and this does not benefit divers or promote long-standing trust and respect between the dive centre and the customer.

-Price cutting competition happen only when customer value appreciation is focused on the ‘certification cards’ they are issued; and not on quality of training that they receive.
-Price competition occur when everyone is perceived as selling the same quintessential ‘product’.
+Price cutting competition happen only when customer value appreciation is focused on the ‘certification cards’ they are issued; and not on the quality of training that they receive.
+Price competition occurs when everyone is perceived as selling the same quintessential ‘product’.
 That product is ‘diving licenses’, not diving training.